Combine your commercial pilot training with a degree delivered by the University of the West of England, UWE Bristol

 - a ‘qualifying cross country’, which is a three-sector flight of at least 300 nautical miles, involving two intermediate stops.

 While quite legally, you can hire a cheap aircraft and go off and have fun, doing that may cost you in the long run, as you are quite likely to inadvertently develop bad habits that might cause you difficulties later, and you’ll also have missed the opportunity to develop your skills.
-Therefore, on the UWE/Wings Alliance programme you will conduct this training under the supervision of Clifton Aviation who will periodically check your flying skills and help you plan gradually more stretching flights, exposing you to more demanding and adventurous flying.
+Therefore, on this route you will conduct this training under the supervision of Clifton Aviation who will periodically check your flying skills and help you plan gradually more stretching flights, exposing you to more demanding and adventurous flying.
 Your ‘hour building’ will be done concurrently with your theory training, with you booking-in for flying in the same manner as on the PPL phase.
-As with the PPL, the flight training is an additional expense; a budget of about £11 000 per year is advised.
+As with the PPL, the flight training is an additional expense; a budget of about £18,000 per year is advised.

 On graduation – full-time airline pilot training